Below you will find FAQs for Wood, Gas & Electric

 Yes.
 You can install a wood burning appliance in properties without an existing chimney.
 A new cavity can be constructed to house a wood burning appliance and flue system.

 Designed to protect the immediate area surrounding your solid fuel appliance, a hearth is made of a non-combustible material that sits underneath and infront of the wood burning appliance.
-The hearth must be a sufficient size in order that any burning fuel or hot embers do not fall on any combustible materials such as floorboards, carpets or rugs etc. There are many factors to consider on the type of hearth that you need for your home.
+The hearth must be of a sufficient size in order that any burning fuel or hot embers do not fall on any combustible materials such as floorboards, carpets or rugs etc. There are many factors to consider on the type of hearth that you need for your home.

 Typically, the requirement is for a hearth to project a minimum of 300mm out from the front of the appliance.
 Please review the relevant installation manual for specific dimensions.